kanishk-jain-01/EventSnap/memory-bank/progress.md

 - Occasional duplicate story documents (race condition on upload)
 - Memory leaks when leaving CameraScreen rapidly
 - Unhandled promise rejection in `ai/cleanup.service.ts` on network loss
+- `uploadEventDocument` fails for some hosts (likely Storage rule / role mismatch)

 ---
 Generated automatically by Cursor AI to bootstrap the Memory Bank.